CumulusNetworks/docs/content/cumulus-netq-40/Monitor-Operations/Monitor-Data-Link-Layer/Monitor-Interfaces.md

 ## View Aliases for Interfaces

-You can see which interfaces have been configured with aliases.
+You can see which interfaces have aliases.

 ```
 cumulus@switch:~$ netq show interfaces alias swp2